 New Student Registration Information

 Welcome to Westmont!
 We are excited that you are joining our academic community.
 These steps will give you the information you need to register for your first semester.
 We trust that it will be full of wonderful learning opportunities!

 Set your Westmont College Email/WebAdvisor Password

-Information on your Westmont username and instructions on how to set up your password has already been sent by the Office of Admissions to your personal email account.
+Information on your Westmont username and instructions on how to set up your password have already been sent by the Office of Admissions to your personal email account.
 Please follow those instructions to set up your password.
 This will be the username and password you will use to log into a number of different systems at Westmont.
-If you have questions, need help, or are having trouble setting up your password, contact your Admissions Counselor at 800-777-9011 or by email at firstname.lastname@example.org.
+If you have questions, need help, or are having trouble setting up your password, contact your Admissions Counselor at 800-777-9011 or by email at email@example.com.